 3) Temperature & Humidity Issues

-Most types of Jade Plant aren’t as picky as many other succulents regarding the specific temperature.
+I find that most types of Jade Plant aren’t as picky as many other succulents regarding the specific temperature.
 They prefer around 60 to 70 degrees F during the day and above 55 degrees F at night.
 However, they don’t want to experience sharp swings in temperature even within these ranges.

 Cold or hot drafts blowing directly on the leaves can lead to leaf drop.
 This is especially likely if the air is dry, such as blasts from a heating vent or air conditioner.
 Jade Plants don’t like low humidity levels either, preferring at least 50% to 60% ambient humidity to prevent leaf drop.